-- 1. This guidance document is intended to provide guidance to the approval authorities of Contracting Parties to the 1958 Agreement on the use of DETA for the implementation of UN Regulation No. 155 on uniform provisions concerning the approval of vehicles with regards to cyber security and cyber security management system (documents ECE/TRANS/WP.29/2020/79 as amended by ECE/TRANS/WP.29/2020/94 and ECE/TRANS/WP.29/2020/97). - 2.
+- 1. This guidance document is intended to provide guidance to the approval authorities of Contracting Parties to the 1958 Agreement on the use of DETA for the implementation of UN Regulation No. 155 on uniform provisions concerning the approval of vehicles with regards to cyber security and cyber security management system. - 2.
 This guidance document does not alter the provisions of UN Regulation No. 155.
-If there is any inconsistency between these guidelines and the text of the UN Regulation, the latter shall prevail. - 3.
-This guidance document is without prejudice to any guidance, rules and instructions from manuals, user information, instructions on client administration, guidelines or any other DETA documents.
+If there is any inconsistency between these guidelines and the text of the UN Regulation, the latter shall prevail.

-4. For the purpose of these guidelines, "CS" refers to 'cyber security' and "DETA" to the 'Database for the Exchange of Type Approval documentation established by the United Nations Economic Commission for Europe'.
+- 3. This guidance document is without prejudice to any guidance, rules and instructions from manuals, user information, instructions on client administration, guidelines or any other DETA documents. - 4.
+For the purpose of these guidelines, "CS" refers to 'cyber security' and "DETA" to the 'Database for the Exchange of Type Approval documentation established by the United Nations Economic Commission for Europe'.